YangchenYe323/sp20-moocbase/hw0-README.md

 running the `echo` shell command inside a `cs186/environment` docker container.

-If you are curious to learn more about using Docker, there is [a nice tutorial online](https://docker-curriculum.com/).
+/If you are curious to learn more about using Docker, there is [a nice tutorial online](https://docker-curriculum.com/).

 ## Sharing your computer's drive with Docker containers